Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm.md

 There are three basic Slurm commands for job submission and execution:

-1. `srun`: Submit a job for execution or initiate job steps in real time.
+1. `srun`: Run a parallel application (and, if necessary, allocate resources first).
 1. `sbatch`: Submit a batch script to Slurm for later execution.
-1. `salloc`: Obtain a Slurm job allocation (a set of nodes) for interactive use.
+1. `salloc`: Obtain a Slurm job allocation (i.e., resources like CPUs, nodes and GPUs) for interactive use.
 Release the allocation when finished.

 Using `srun` directly on the shell will be blocking and launch an [interactive job](#interactive-jobs).
 Apart from short test runs, it is recommended to submit your